yodobrin/mlops-v2/README.md

 There multiple blog posts and documentation on how to create a service principal.
 You can find more information [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

 Similarly, there are multiple documents, explaining how to create a GitHub secret.
 You can find more information [here](https://docs.github.com/en/actions/reference/encrypted-secrets).

+### Understanding the GitHub workflow

+The GitHub workflows in this repository are designed to automate the process of:

+- Training a machine learning model using Azure Machine Learning service.

+- Online and bacth deployment of the model using Azure Machine Learning service.

+This repo includes two variation of workflows, one type is leveraging composite workflow, and the other type using workflow steps.
+It would be up-to-you to decide which type to take.

+The composite workflows would be more suitable for larger teams, with established Ops team.

+Since both types of workflows are using the same set of actions, we will only discuss the composite workflow in this section.

+#### Training workflow:  ```deploy-model-training-pipeline-classical.yml```

+Is designed to deploy a machine learning model training pipeline on Microsoft Azure.
+In summary, this workflow automates the process of setting up the environment, creating a compute cluster, and running a machine learning model training pipeline on Azure.

+The workflow has three main jobs:

+- Register environment: This job checks out the code repository and registers the environment using a YAML file called "train-env.yml".
+This environment is required for the pipeline to run successfully.
+The job creates an environment in the Azure Machine Learning workspace specified in the input and the environment is used for training the machine learning model.

+- Create compute: This job checks out the code repository and creates a compute cluster in the same Azure Machine Learning workspace specified in the input.
+This cluster is used to train the machine learning model.
+The job uses the resource group and AML workspace name provided in the input to create the compute cluster.

+- Run pipeline: This job checks out the code repository and runs the machine learning model training pipeline using a YAML file called "pipeline.yml".
+The pipeline is executed on the compute cluster created in the previous job.
+The job uses the resource group and AML workspace name provided in the input to run the pipeline.

+Overall, the workflow automates the process of setting up the environment, creating a compute cluster, and running a machine learning model training pipeline on Microsoft Azure.
+This allows for a faster and more streamlined process of deploying a machine learning model on Azure.

+#### Deploy to an online endpoint: ```deploy-online-endpoint-pipeline-classical.yml```

+Is designed to deploy a machine learning model as online endpoint.
+The workflow is triggered by a manual event, which prompts the user to input several parameters including the name of the resource group and Azure Machine Learning workspace, the deployment and endpoint files, and the name of the endpoint and deployment.

+The workflow consists of three jobs, each of which runs on a Ubuntu virtual machine.
+The first job, "create-endpoint", checks out the repository and creates the endpoint using a custom GitHub action.
+The second job, "create-deployment", checks out the repository and creates the deployment using another custom GitHub action.
+The third job, "allocate-traffic", checks out the repository and allocates traffic to the deployment using a third custom GitHub action.

+Each job requires the output of the previous job to run, so the "create-deployment" job needs the "create-endpoint" job to finish first, and the "allocate-traffic" job needs the "create-deployment" job to finish first.

+Overall, this workflow automates the process of deploying a machine learning model as an online endpoint on Azure.

+#### Deploy to a batch endpoint: ```deploy-batch-endpoint-pipeline-classical.yml```

+The inputs for the workflow are the name of the resource group, AML workspace, AML Batch Compute cluster name, deployment file, endpoint file, endpoint name, endpoint type, and deployment name.

+The workflow has three jobs:
+create-compute: This job checks out the code repository and creates a compute cluster in the same Azure Machine Learning workspace specified in the input.
+This compute cluster is used to run the batch endpoint pipeline.
+The job uses the resource group and AML workspace name provided in the input to create the compute cluster.
+create-endpoint: This job checks out the code repository and creates an endpoint in the same Azure Machine Learning workspace specified in the input.
+This endpoint is used to host the batch scoring service.
+The job uses the resource group, AML workspace name, and endpoint details provided in the input to create the endpoint.
+create-deployment: This job checks out the code repository and creates a deployment in the same Azure Machine Learning workspace specified in the input.
+This deployment is used to deploy the batch scoring service to the endpoint created in the previous job.
+The job uses the resource group, AML workspace name, endpoint details, and deployment details provided in the input to create the deployment.

+Overall, the workflow automates the process of creating a compute cluster, an endpoint, and a deployment to deploy a batch endpoint pipeline on Microsoft Azure.
+This allows for a faster and more streamlined process of deploying a batch endpoint pipeline on Azure.

 ### Running the pipelines